traveno/ros2-docker-dev/README.md

 cmux <package-name>
 ```

-to run the package's `src/launch/catmux.yaml` launch file.
+To run the package's `src/launch/catmux.yaml` launch file.
 Or launch traditionally using `roslaunch`.

 * `C-a` `x` will kill the tmux server and stop all running ROS nodes.
 * Alternatively, type `cmux-kill` to kill a background catmux session.